 Please note that the goal of these sessions is for EVERYONE to be engaged and participate in a discussion of the topic at hand.
+Students should come ready to contribute to the conversation every week.
 Those of us on the faculty side have a tendency to ramble on and dominate the conversation.
-We'll try not to do this.
-Students should come ready to contribute to the conversation every week.
+We'll try not to do this, but it will be easier for us to behave if you all come with lots to say.
 If you're new to the group don't worry about asking "dumb questions".
 They're often the most important ones as they either make the rest of us think about things that we've got complacent about or they show us that we're not communicating things very well.

-If you have other ideas for things worth discussing (especially relating to professional development), please talk to Margaret or Chris.
+If you have other ideas for things worth discussing (especially relating to professional development), please talk to Margaret, Chris, or Morgan.
 Past topics that we have discussed include: how to put together a CV for grad schools/job applications, ethics in research, how to write proposals, the mechanics of managing research funds, etc., etc.

 Graduate students can sign up to present by logging in to EEBedia and just editing this page.
 Undergraduates should talk to Margaret, Morgan, or Chris.